johannesnoordanus/svg2gcode/README.md

 Version 2.0.0 and higher have important speed optimizations.
 Engravings run significantly faster and skip from one image zone to the other at maximum speed.
 See options ```--speedmoves``` and ```--noise``` for example.

 Version 3.0.0 and higher have support for 'stroke' (color) and 'stroke-width' attributes, this means that cutting a path works a bit different now.
-When the 'stroke' attribute of a *path* is nonexistent or set to none, the path will be laser burned with the value set by option *--cuttingpower*.
+When the *stroke* attribute of a *path* is nonexistent or set to none, the path will be laser burned with the value set by option *--cuttingpower*.

 To summarize: